NuGet/Insights/README.md

 I need to keep a TODO for this project since I indulge myself in all of the rabbit trails that I want and often lose track of what I was originally working on.
 Maybe I should use issues for this?
 Too much work.

-- Make `FindPackageAssembly` use MiniZip to fetch the file listing first similar to `FinsPackageAsset`, ensuring that there is at least one assembly (by file extension) before downloading the full package.
+- Make `FindPackageAssembly` use MiniZip to fetch the file listing first similar to `FindPackageAsset`, ensuring that there is at least one assembly (by file extension) before downloading the full package.

 - Store the MiniZip file listing in a ExplorePackages-maintained record (probably table storage) to avoid unnecessary